 The flow to our flare is metered to monitor and minimize flare gases during normal operation.
 If a plant upset does occur, process gases are vented to the flare to ensure that equipment is kept within safe operating limits.

-- Ambient surveys at the Plant four times per year
+- Ambient surveys at the Plant three times per year

 - Regular emission surveys are performed to identify leaking equipment.
 We go beyond the regulatory requirement to repair leaks exceeding 10,000 ppm by setting an internal repair standard of 500 ppm.